ITensor/website/docs/itensor_conventions.md

 * An Out Arrow means the index transforms as a ket (for example, a site of an MPS), an In Arrow means an index transforms as a bra.

-* Conjugating a tensor (applying conj(T)) reverses Arrow directions in addition to taking the complex conjugate.
+* Conjugating a tensor (applying dag(T)) reverses Arrow directions in addition to taking the complex conjugate.

 ## Index Types ##